DeonteVanterpool/DeonteVanterpool/README.md

 ## Hi — I'm Deonté 👋
-> Software tinkerer · aspiring apprentice · building simple, powerful tools
+> cs @ pitt · aspiring software enginer

 Hi — I’m Deonté.
 I'm an undergrad student in the University of Pittsburgh (H2P!), and I'm looking to improve my technical (and soft) skills.